 As part of the Connection Management Layer, the Rate Control mechanism counts the number of connections to the Barracuda Email Security Gateway in a half hour period and compares that number to the Rate Control threshold, which is the maximum number of connections allowed from any one IP address in this half-hour time frame.
-If the number of connections from a single IP address exceeds the Rate Control threshold within the half hour period, the Barracuda Email Security Gateway will defer any further connection attempts from that particular IP address until the next half hour time frame and log each attempt as deferred in the Message Log with a Reason of Rate Control.
+If the number of connections from a single IP address exceeds the Rate Control threshold within the half hour period, the Barracuda Email Security Gateway defers any further connection attempts from that particular IP address until the next half hour time frame, and logs each attempt as deferred in the Message Log with a Reason of Rate Control.

 In this case, for each message deferred, the sender will receive a 4xx level error message instructing the mail server to retry after a predefined time interval.
 Well-behaving mail servers act upon the defer message and will try sending the message again later, while email from large volume spammers will not retry sending the email again.

 When Rate Control Takes Effect

 When Rate Control is first enabled on the Barracuda Email Security Gateway, or after a change is made to the Rate Control threshold, five (5) unique IP addresses must connect before Rate Control is invoked.
 This is to take into account that you may have another appliance receiving email (i.e., a front-end Mail Transfer Agent (MTA) or a known forwarder) before the Barracuda Email Security Gateway.
 Once 5 or more IP addresses have made connections to the Barracuda Email Security Gateway, it indicates that mail is also coming in from other outside sources and rate control should be applied.